jessilyneh/Jessilyneh/README.md

 ## Thanks for your visit!
   You can call me <b>Jess</b>.
-I'm 31 years old, I've been working as a<b> software developer for 4 years</b>.<br>
+I'm 31 years old, I've been working as a<b> software developer for 5 years</b>.<br>
-  I currently work as a frontend developer focused on Typescript, Next.js, and React.js </br>
+  I currently work as a frontend developer focused on software architecture, at [F1rst (Santander)](https://www.linkedin.com/company/f1rsttecnologia/mycompany/) </br>
-  I am a volunteer frontend tech lead at [Lacrei](https://www.portallacrei.com.br), a social and legal inclusion platform for the LGBTQIA+ community</br>
+  Last year, I was a volunteer frontend tech lead at [Lacrei](https://www.portallacrei.com.br), a social and legal inclusion platform for the LGBTQIA+ community</br>
   I'm also a teacher, I teach Javascript fundamentals at [Sirius Education](https://www.sirius.education) </br>
-  I'm currently improving my technical skills, <b>studyng Typescript, Next.js, and tests</b> <br>
+  I'm currently improving my technical skills, <b>studyng Typescript,Angular, and tests</b> <br>
   I've also worked with <b>backend development</b>.
 I have already developed projects in <b>Node.js and Java 8</b> <br>
   In my spare time, I like to solve rubik's cubes.<br>